About Labrador Retriever

 Labrador Retrievers typically have short coats with colors ranging everywhere from Yellow to Chocolate.
 You might even see fox-colored Retrievers.
 Labrador Retrievers will shed as they’re double-coated, but its coats are quite water-resistant which makes them great swimmers.

 Generally, Labrador puppies should not be brought home before 7-10 weeks old, but many people enjoy Labrador puppies and find that once they adjust to life in the house they can make entertaining pets.
+Training and socialization should begin as early as possible to ensure those early and impressionable puppy days don’t go to waste.

 Photo credit: Marina Jay/Shutterstock